vjeux/jsCollaborativePresentation/README.md

   - Javascript, **the language**
   - Show what sexy we can do in Javascript compared to C++
+  - The presentation is composed of many design pattern presentations.
+Pick one you like and make a slide or two!
   - Examples of subjects:
   [Continuation Passing Style](http://en.wikipedia.org/wiki/Continuation-passing_style),
   [Memoization](http://en.wikipedia.org/wiki/Memoization),